FeelingFun/sxtools/README.md

 Shift-clicking will provide inverted selection.

 ### Clear Layer
-Sets a layer to default value.
+Sets a layer to the default value.
 If components are selected, only clears the selected components.
 Shift-clicking will clear ALL layers.

 *Mask layer vs. Adjustment layer*